ConduitIO/conduit/docs/architecture-decision-records/20220121-conduit-plugin-architecture.md

   and* all remaining acknowledgments are received (this is handled by the SDK).
 - `Stop` - Conduit signals to the plugin it should stop fetching new records from the origin.
-The plugin is still allowed to produce records in the response stream of `Run` in case there are any cached records in memory, but it should not Go and fetch new ones from the origin.
+The plugin is still allowed to produce records in the response stream of `Run` in case there are any cached records in memory, but it should not go and fetch new ones from the origin.
 - `Teardown` - this is the last function called before the plugin will be stopped completely.
 This is where the plugin should stop any open connections and make sure everything is cleaned up and ready for a graceful shutdown.
 This function will be called after `Run` stops running and the streams are closed.